cuter-testing/cuter/README.md

 conc-test
 =========

 *  Compile the source code and the demos with `make all`.
-You can simulate of an execution of an MFA with `coord:run(Module, Function, Arguments).`
+You can simulate the execution of an MFA with `coord:run(Module, Function, Arguments).`

    e.g. `coord:run(orddict,store,[key,val,orddict:new()]).`